 - Due to lack of coaching, I didn’t know any method to solve any GATE question.
 So, I had to use just my limited knowledge and logic to solve them.
 Still, I was able to solve more than half of the questions as they were just testing the basic subject knowledge.
 During IIT-JEE I was trained in solving entrance questions.
 But, during exam, I couldn’t attempt any.
 The coaching had made the problem solving methods kind of hardcoded in my mind and I couldn’t even understand any question outside that.
 This hardcoded problem solving methods were lacking for me in GATE and that helped me in solving many questions.
 With 180 minutes for 65 questions, I never felt the need for any shortcut methods also.

 My GATE mark was 53.66/100.
-Still, I could get into IISc due to OBC reservation and due to the fact that competition wasn’t that tough in 2010.
-But now, to safely get into IITs/IISc, a mark of more than 70/100 is needed.
+But now, to safely get into IITs/IISc, a mark of more than 60-70/100 is needed.
 It’s very much possible for you.
 Don’t study 10-12 hours a day.
 Study till you can, but do it properly.
 Enjoy whatever you learn.
 You can crack anything…

 Please read the questions properly.
 I lost at least 10 marks in GATE, as I misread or misinterpreted the question and this is a common trend.